Solid Wood Care

 Spot-clean with mild, water-free dry-cleaning solvent.
 Soak up any excess moisture immediately.

 For oil and water-based stains, use a clean, soft, white cloth, a natural sponge, or a nylon, soft-bristle brush with a water-free dry-cleaning solvent.
 Brush the stain with light, quick strokes.
 Avoid a scrubbing motion and work from the edge of the stain toward the center.

 For insoluble stains (e.g. chewing gum, candle wax, etc.), use a plastic bag filled with ice to rub the stain until the substance becomes brittle.
 Use a clean, dull, flat knife to gently remove the substance.

 Extra care should be taken when cleaning dark colors to avoid creating light marks that can be caused by color transfer.

 Avoid excess rubbing to prevent discoloration and damage to the face of the material.
 Do not saturate the surface.

 Allow the textile to dry thoroughly and vacuum before using.

 ARTLESS Fabrics 1: Naturals

-Our Natural fabrics as the name states, are 100% Natural in their composition and in their coloring.
-This is makes them beautiful, nuanced and special in so many ways, but it also makes them more delicate.
-Not that they are delicate, but they will fade in the sun, they will expand a bit, and they are not stain resistant.
-Yet they will age with grace, and look broken in to.
-They will achieve a more Bohemian look with time.
+As the name states, our Natural fabrics are 100% natural in their composition and coloring, which makes them beautiful, nuanced and special in so many ways.
+Not that they are delicate, but these fabrics will fade in the sun, expand with changes in weather, and are not stain resistant.
+The benefit to this receptiveness is that they will age with grace, look broken in, and achieve a more Bohemian aesthetic with time.